qnnwp/QA_Toolbox/README.md

 ### H Tags<br>

-This area will display the current dealer's name of the CDK site you are viewing.
-This dealer name should be the same name as the dealer's "Account" name in Salesforce.
+This area will display the current h tags on the current page you are viewing.
+Any h tags that have a Zero (0) value will be highlighted in orange.<br>

-*gif here
+***Click on the area will bring a pop up with all the h tags displayed***

+*pic of h tag portion of panel
+*pic of orange highlight

 <br>
 <br>